Nexmo/station/_documentation/messaging/us-short-codes/guides/alerts.md

 ## Sending Alerts

 You use Event Based Alerts to send custom messages to your users.
-Before you use this API you have to [Setup a Pre-approved Short Code for Event Based Alerts](/numbers/guides/event-alerts)
+Before you use this API you have to [Setup a preapproved Short Code for Event Based Alerts](/numbers/guides/event-alerts)

 The workflow for sending Event Based Alerts is: